 Honeydew Mazes’ new Bee Maize Maze is now open and their 12th maize maze, designed in the shape of a honeycomb, has a whopping 3.5km of pathways and includes an eight-station general knowledge quiz which can be enjoyed by the whole family.

-They’re open throughout the Easter holidays (excluding Good Friday and Easter Saturday), with no booking required.
+They’re open on weekends from 10am-5pm (no bookings required).
+Bookings are however required for any special events such as kid’s parties, via email.
 If you wish to host a large group, or a birthday party, please refer to their website for more information.

 R150 an adult and R100 a child.
 There’s also a family ticket (two adults and two children) for R420.